 This carrot cake is flawless as-is.
 People literally lined up for one of these beauties when my Mom Mom made them to sale at church bazaars.
 It really is the best carrot cake you will ever eat.
 I cut down on the sugar and oil and added a healthy cup of spent grain because I had it on hand.

-Stollen has a hint of sourdough essence and a dense, almost cake-like crumb, partly because it sits for at least two weeks before serving.
+Stollen has a hint of sourdough flavor and a dense, almost cake-like crumb, partly because it sits for at least two weeks before serving.
 Booze-soaked fruit and nuts are folded into the batter, along with some additional flavorings and spices, and there you have a colorful canvas of flavors.
 No candied citrus peel in this gorgeous loaf.
 I went the less saccharine route and made a whole wheat substitution to make this a little more wholesome and a little less sugary.

 The croissant dough recipe (thanks Julia) is versatile and is a great canvas for just about anything you want to fill it with.
 Chocolate-Hazelnut, Blue Cheese-Honey, or Brie-Apple is a good place to start!